Attainability of maximum work and the reversible efficiency from minimally nonlinear irreversible heat engines: Minimally nonlinear irreversible model

-The time varying hot heat source, initially in equilibrium at temperature $T_h$, is assumed to be always in equilibrium for any other temperature $T$ at later time.
-The heat capacity at constant volume at any temperature is $C_v=C_v(T)$ and the initial internal energy and entropy are $U_h$ and $S_h$ respectively.
-When the hot heat source approaches the final temperature of the cold reservoir in a time interval $0$ to $\tau$ one can calculate the total work extracted by the heat engine as $W=\int dW =\int \eta^T dQ_h$ where $dQ_h$ is the infintesimal heat that can be transformed into the infinitesimal work $dW$ with the efficiency $\eta^T$ at each $T$.
+In our study, we consider the size of the hot reservoir is finite and its temperature evolves from $T_h$ to $T_c$ in a time interval $\tau$.
+The time-varying hot heat source which is initially in equilibrium at temperature $T_h$ is assumed to be always in equilibrium for any values of temperature $T$ at the later time.
+The heat capacity at the constant volume at any temperature is $C_v=C_v(T)$ and the initial internal energy and entropy are $U_h$ and $S_h$ respectively.
+When the hot heat source approaches the final temperature of the cold reservoir in a time interval $0$ to $\tau$, one can calculate the total work extracted by the heat engine as $W=\int dW =\int \eta^T dQ_h$ where $dQ_h$ is the infinitesimal heat that can be transformed into the infinitesimal work $dW$ with the efficiency $\eta^T$ at each $T$.
 This work can be bounded by the Carnot efficiency $\eta_C^T=1-T_c/T$ at each $T$ which is given by \cite{bathfinite}

 where

 $U_c$ and $S_c$ are respectively the internal energy and entropy of the final equilibrium state of the hot heat source and $E$ is the maximum work called as the exergy.
 The corresponding efficiency $\eta=W/Q_h=W/(U_h-U_c)$ is bounded below the maximum value as \cite{bathfinite}